Q. Do you take credit cards?

 Q. How does a puppy deposit work?

-A. Puppy deposits is a way to hold a specific puppy until it is ready to go to your home.
+A. Deposits are a way to hold a specific puppy until it is ready to go to your home.
 We rarely have puppies that have not been reserved by the time they are 6 weeks old.
-So if you want to guarantee that you get a puppy, placing a deposit on it tis the way to go, Our deposit requirements are usually around 1/3 the selling price and are non-refundable.
+So if you want to guarantee that you get a puppy, placing a deposit on it this the way to go.
+Our deposit requirements are usually around 1/3 the selling price and are non-refundable.
 Cash is required for the balance due when you come to pick up your puppy.
-Arrangements can be made to pay the balance due with Venmo or PayPal a minimum of 3 days before you pick up your puppy.
+We no longer accept the balance due paid with Venmo or PayPal.

 Q. When can my puppy come home with me?